alonsovidales/go_post/README.md

 **/subject/ POST** : This method register a new subject on the system, and authenticate it if necessary, should to be called in order to establish a session on the system

 Parameters:
- * id (optional): The subject identifier which is guaranteed to be unique, if this parameter is not specified, the system will generate a UUID for the user and return it
+ * id (optional): The subject identifier which is guaranteed to be unique, if this parameter is not specified, the system will generate a GUID for the user and return it
  * name: The nick name of the user
  * auth_token (optional): This parameter if mandatory when the authentication system is enabled, and is the token to be sent to the authentication server

 Response:
+ * success : [ok|ko]
+ * reason : In case of success ko, returns the reason as a string
  * id: If the id was not specified will return the auto generated identifier
  * security_token: A token that should to be included in all the next queries to the system